ravibhure/terraform-provisioner-ansible/README.md

 The following example demonstrates a configuration block to apply a host group's plays to new instances.
 You can specify a list of hostgroups and a list of plays to specify which ansible tasks to perform on the host.

-Additionally, `group_vars` and `extra_vars` are accessible to resolve variables and group the new host in ansible.
+Additionally, `groups` and `extra_vars` are accessible to resolve variables and group the new host in ansible.

 ```
 {
-  resource "aws_instance" "ansible" {
+  resource "aws_instance" "terraform-provisioner-ansible-example" {
     ami = "ami-408c7f28"
     instance_type = "t1.micro"